 Hey there Tableau fans!
 Tableau 2019.3 gave Tableau a much-needed boost to its data and server management aspects.
 Improvements included: Explain Data, which uses the AI capabilities to let you easily tap into the why behind your data.
-Tableau Catalog which provides lineage and use statistics of your data.
-Tableau Server administrators also got a bunch of new toys with improved performance and server monitoring tools, promotion capabilities and at rest security encryption settings.
+Tableau Catalog provides lineage and use statistics of your data.
+Tableau server administrators also got a bunch of new toys with improved performance and server monitoring tools, promotion capabilities and at rest security encryption settings.

 - Explain Data

 - PDF attachment subscriptions